 Let states collect their own mineral revenue payments

-Senator Mike Enzi led a bipartisan group of senators who introduced a bill this week that would allow states the option to collect their own share of federal mineral revenue and protect money that is rightfully owed under the Mineral Leasing Act.
+Senator Mike Enzi led a bipartisan group of Senators who introduced a bill this week that would allow states the option to collect their own share of federal mineral revenue and protect money that is rightfully owed under the Mineral Leasing Act (MILA).
 Rep. Cynthia Lummis, R-Wyo., introduced the House version of the bill.
-The legislation would also eliminate the two percent fee the federal government charges for collecting the revenue.
+The legislation would prohibit the federal government from withholding mineral royalties and would eliminate the two percent fee the federal government charges for collecting the revenue.
 The federal government would still keep its 50 percent share of mineral revenue under the legislation.

 “Wyoming is fully capable of collecting its share of mineral revenues and shouldn’t have to wait for the federal government to write us a check,” said Senator Enzi.
 “The money owed to the state is written into law and is not negotiable.
 It sets a dangerous precedent when Washington thinks it’s ok to take state money instead of cutting its own spending.
 The government needs to uphold its end of the deal.”

 Every year, billions of dollars in revenue are generated from energy production on federal lands.
 Since states bear most of the costs associated with mineral development, they are guaranteed a share of the revenue under federal law.
 The federal government isn’t upholding its end of the bargain and is trying to keep state money.

 Senators Mike Enzi and John Barrasso are standing up for coal and energy workers across Wyoming and the country.
 They joined other energy state senators this month to introducing legislation that would protect the jobs of thousands of hard-working Americans and stop abusive and unnecessary regulations.